proxmox/proxmox-backup/docs/package-repositories.rst

 As the name suggests, you do not need a subscription key to access this repository.
 It can be used for testing and non-production use.
-Its not recommended to run on production servers, as these packages are not always heavily tested and validated.
+It is not recommended to use it on production servers, because these packages are not always heavily tested and validated.

 We recommend to configure this repository in ``/etc/apt/sources.list``.